ChrisWiegman/chriswiegman.com/content/posts/2011-11-02-3-lessons-on-accessibility-for-blogs.md

 ### 1.)
 Accessibility is about more than the blind

 This is perhaps one of the most overlooked aspects of accessibility in all areas of the web not just blogging.
 When we do think about accessibility on our blogs we will nearly always think of it in terms of making our blog readable to those who are blind or otherwise vision impaired.
 While this is necessary it leaves out so many others who’s needs are equally as problematic when it comes to reading and understanding out content.
-This includes the hearing impaired, those with learning&nbsp;disabilities, and even in some cases something as seemingly simple as a viewer with 20/20 vision who is colorblind.
+This includes the hearing impaired, those with learning disabilities, and even in some cases something as seemingly simple as a viewer with 20/20 vision who is colorblind.

 When you develop your blog and its content try to remember that if you want everyone to read your writing than you must in fact write for everyone.
 In addition, while media such as videos might be interesting to some, videos without captions immediately exclude an entire portion of the population from your content without even trying.